Operation Barbarossa: Axis invasion plans

-Stalin's reputation as a brutal dictator contributed both to the Nazis' justification of their assault and their faith in success due to the fact that many competent and experienced military officers had been killed in Stalin's Great Purge of the 1930s, leaving the Red Army with an inexperienced leadership compared to that of their German adversary.
+Stalin's reputation as a brutal dictator contributed both to the Nazis' justification of their assault and to their expectations of success, as Stalin's Great Purge of the 1930s had executed many competent and experienced military officers, leaving Red Army leadership weaker than their German adversary.
 The Nazis often emphasized the Soviet regime's brutality when targeting the Slavs with propaganda.
 They also claimed that the Red Army was preparing to attack the Germans, and their own invasion was thus presented as a pre-emptive strike.

-Hitler also utilized the rising tension between the Soviet Union and Germany over territories in the Balkans as one of the pretexts for the invasion.
+Hitler also utilised the rising tension between the Soviet Union and Germany over territories in the Balkans as one of the pretexts for the invasion.
 While no concrete plans had yet been made, Hitler told one of his generals in June 1940 that the victories in Western Europe finally freed his hands for a "final showdown" with Bolshevism.
 With the successful end to the campaign in France, General Erich Marcks was assigned the task of drawing up the initial invasion plans of the Soviet Union.
 The first battle plans were entitled Operation Draft East (colloquially known as the Marcks Plan).
-His report advocated the A-A line as the operational objective of any invasion of the Soviet Union.
+His report advocated the A–A line as the operational objective of any invasion of the Soviet Union.
 This assault would extend from the northern city of Arkhangelsk on the Arctic Sea through Gorky and Rostov to the port city of Astrakhan at the mouth of the Volga on the Caspian Sea.
 The report concluded that—once established—this military border would reduce the threat to Germany from attacks by enemy bombers.

-Although Hitler was warned by many high-ranking military officers, such as Friedrich Paulus, that occupying Western Russia would create "more of a drain than a relief for Germany's economic situation", he anticipated compensatory benefits such as the demobilization of entire divisions to relieve the acute labor shortage in German industry, the exploitation of Ukraine as a reliable and immense source of agricultural products, the use of forced labor to stimulate Germany's overall economy and the expansion of territory to improve Germany's efforts to isolate the United Kingdom.
+Although Hitler was warned by many high-ranking military officers, such as Friedrich Paulus, that occupying Western Russia would create "more of a drain than a relief for Germany's economic situation," he anticipated compensatory benefits such as the demobilisation of entire divisions to relieve the acute labour shortage in German industry, the exploitation of Ukraine as a reliable and immense source of agricultural products, the use of forced labour to stimulate Germany's overall economy and the expansion of territory to improve Germany's efforts to isolate the United Kingdom.
 Hitler was further convinced that Britain would sue for peace once the Germans triumphed in the Soviet Union, and if they did not, he would use the resources gained in the East to defeat the British Empire.